section-engineering-education/engineering-education/content/articles/nodejs-app-express-generator/index.md

 You'll notice that you just modified the routes and any other feature on the Express generated application as a normal Node.js initialised app.

 ### Conclusion
 In this tutorial, we've discussed how to generate an Node.js-express application using the express generator.
 We generated a project structure and started our application on the server and displayed an ouput.
-We've also seen how we can modify this applicaiton to suit our needs.
+We've also seen how we can modify this application to suit our needs.

+As we saw the express-generator package is a utility that provides a command-line tool you can use to scaffold your project - like creating boilerplate folder structure, files, and code.

 Happy coding!